PixeIPenguin/RealNickk/README.md

 # H3x0R
-You might know me on the Roblox exploiting forums or on Discord.
+Looks like you found me—whoever you are.
 Let me tell you some things about me.
+- I'm currently going through high school.
-- I am a self-taught programmer that focuses mainly on client development.
+- I am a self-taught programmer that focuses mainly on frontend development.
-- I can code fluently in 4 scripting and programming languages, and I can partially code in 5 languages.
-- I script the best in Lua 5.1.
 - I enjoy game exploiting and generic reverse engineering.
+- I am a pretty straightforward person, but I struggle communicating face to face.
 - I joined GitHub in the beginning of 2020.

 Discord: H3x0R#4231